 Apart from the obvious difference i.e. that karate is Japanese and kungfu is Chinese, the most significant difference is probably that in karate, techniques tend to be more linear and emphasise power.
 In kungfu, movements tend to focus on flowing techniques, with less emphasis on power.
 The circular movements are often meant to be trapping sequences to hinder an opponent's movement before being hit or disabled.

 Judo and Jujitsu are esssentially grappling arts.
 Where karate goes out of its way to avoid holding and being held by the opponent, judo and jujitsu can only be performed by holding the opponent, and either throwing him to the ground, or taking him down to the ground and putting him into some sort of immobilising lock using your arms and/or legs.
-Judo is the sport version, whereas jujitsu is the combat version, and can involve some very nasty joint locks that have to potential to permanently disable an opponent by damaging his joints.
+Judo is the sport version, whereas jujitsu is the combat version, and can involve some very nasty joint locks that have to potential to permanently disable an opponent by damaging the joints.
 While judo and jujitsu are very good against single opponents, especially when on the ground, karate is potentially better against multiple attackers.

 Karate is of Japanese/Okinawan origin.
 Taekwondo is Korean.
 Both are "kick and punch" martial arts.
 Taekwondo emphasises the kicking much more, and they have some incredibly impressive acrobatic kicks which may or may not be of practical use.
 While they have hand techniques, in my experience they rarely use them because of their fondness of kicks.
 They tend to give out black belts after a shorter training time than Kyokushin, and to much younger students.